amirrezakhod/simBA-fish-automated-behaviour-classification/README.md

 ## 📖 Available Guides

 - ✅ [Feature Inclusion Guide](Lionfish_feature_extraction_code/feature_inclusion_guide.md)
-  Learn when to include or exclude specific features in your pipeline.
+  Learn how to include or exclude specific features in your pipeline.

 - 🎯 [Feature Usage Recommendations](docs/feature_usage_guide.md)
-  Find out which features are best for detecting different behaviors.
+  Find out which features are best for detecting your specific behaviours.

 - ▶️ [Demo Execution Instructions](docs/run_instructions.md)
   Run a demo example with DeepLabCut CSV and video.